decred/dcrd/container/apbf/README.md

 - Every filter is given a unique key for the internal hashing logic so each one will have a unique set of false positives and that key is automatically changed when the filter is manually reset by the caller
+- Lemire fast reduction is used instead of standard modular reduction

 ## Choosing Parameters